 It wasn’t until I went to University & my eyes fell upon a knitting machine that I really got the knit bug.
 The further into the degree the more obsessed I became, loving how you could create an endless variety of fabrics from a single cone of yarn.
 I can remember taking some work to show her whilst at university & her being suitably impressed- which felt like a huge pat on the back.

 Nana was a knitter, an embroiderer, a knotter, a spinner, a painter & all over craft genius.
 She continued to knit up until 6 months before she died.
 I have a beautiful jumper that she made for my Grandpa & various other pieces that are now even more special to me.
 My Nana suffered with Alzheimers in the last few years of her life- day to day things & memories began to fade- but she still kept on knitting.
 She knit many of what she called “woolly wot-nots” to donate to charity.
 Sadly they weren’t quite right to give away (they weren’t really the right size!) so I have some that I’ll make into a blanket.

 I realised at her funeral that among other things my knitting connects me to her still & I feel proud to follow in her footsteps.
 The Joan jumper in the Kingston collection is named after my lovely Nana, it is my favourite piece & seemed fitting to name it after her.
 I feel now more than ever that knitting was meant for me & I that I will never be able to give it up.

-I have decided that going forward, for every purchase through my website that 5% will go towards the Alzheimers Society.
+I have decided that for every purchase through my website from now until Christmas, that 5% will go towards the Alzheimers Society.
 They are a fantastic organisation investing in research on dementia care, cause, cure and prevention & it seems like a fitting way to honour Nana’s memory.